One favorite option for walk/float combo trips is to hunt large fall-run brown trout using nymphs and streamers first thing in the morning...

 Some clients like to walk.
 Others like to float.
 Sometimes the fishing on foot is better.
 Sometimes it's better out of the boat.
-Why not try both in one day with our walk/float combo trips?
+Why not try both in one day on one of our walk/float combo trips?
 On these trips, we split up the day at lunchtime, floating one half of the day and walking the other half.
 While we've always gotten out of the boat from time to time on our floats, to take a few casts on shore before getting back in again, this isn't what we're talking about here.
 On our combo trips, we'll be in the boat for part of the day and leave it behind for the rest.

 The reason we offer these trips is simple: flexibility.
 With the option of fishing on foot for half the day and floating the other half, we're best equipped to handle clients of different skill levels and interests, fish the best water for the time of day, and often to use very different techniques.

-The second option involves dodging the heat or the wind.
 During the heat of summer, particularly when the water is low, we'll float during the cooler morning hours, then pull the boat out when the heat starts getting to both the anglers and the trout.
 After lunch we'll head up to a higher-elevation stream in either Montana or Yellowstone Park where the water stays cool and the trout stay frisky all afternoon long.
 These trips are a great choice in August, particularly during hot, dry summers following years with low winter snows.
 These trips are also a great choice when the wind is expected to be intense in the afternoons, since smaller streams are protected from the worst wind and the big river is not.